District of Columbia Organic Act of 1871: Conspiracy theories

 The Act is the basis of several claims held by the sovereign citizen movement.
 According to these, the Act made the District, and consequently the whole United States, into a business corporation.
-These claims stem from the term municipal corporation used in the Act.
+These claims stem from a misunderstanding of the term municipal corporation used in the Act.
 There are many kinds of corporations; a corporation is any group authorized to legally act as a single entity; in this case, an incorporated, organized district of the United States.
 Most U.S. cities and counties are municipal corporations.

 This was later used by QAnon supporters to falsely claim that former president Donald Trump would be sworn in as the 19th president of the "original United States" on March 4, 2021.
-This date corresponds to the original presidential inauguration date because they claimed the Twentieth Amendment was invalid, as it was not passed by the original United States.
+This date corresponds to the original presidential inauguration date because they claimed the Twentieth Amendment was not passed by the "original" United States, and is therefore invalid.